-Voluntary Cost Savings Program Plans shall offer employees three (3) options.
+Voluntary Cost Savings Program Plans shall offer employees any of the following four (4) options.

 A. Option #1 shall allow full-time employees the opportunity to reduce their biweekly schedule by no less than eight (8) hours and no more than forty (40) hours.
 Leave used under this plan will be considered leave without pay and as inactive pay status.
 Employees participating in this plan shall maintain their full-time status for the purposes of leave accruals and health care premiums in accordance with Article 20.05.
-Further, employees shall not incur a break in State service and seniority.
-Seniority and State service credit will be based on eighty (80) hours per pay period.
-The maximum number of hours available to be reduced by any employee is five hundred twenty (520) in a fiscal year or a total of six (6) months, whichever comes first.
+Further, employees shall not incur a break in